nextreleaseio/next-release/content/performance_notes/stakeholders.md

     - Showcase measurements of metrics that matter, to those they matter to
 ---

 There are a thousand perspectives for every release.
-How does a frontend change impact the team members working on the backend, how does a feature update impact sales pitches and demos, how will a change impact customer relations and what should be communicated to who in order to see if it has shifted their net promoter score?
+How does a frontend change impact those working on the backend, how does a new feature impact sales pitches and demos, or how will a bug fix affect customer relations?
+Each stakeholder has different concerns they're focused on, which is why we provide you with a one-pager per stakeholder for every release that delivers the information that matters to them.

-Evangelizing changes to the right stakeholders in a way that relates to them and is focused on what matters to them is time consuming but critical.
-That's why we manage customizing a section of your Performance Release Notes for each unique stakeholder that your team impacts.
-This allows for stakeholders to easily zero in on what changes in an upcoming release impact them and allow them to quickly engage on the topics that matter to them.
+Evangelizing changes to the right stakeholders in a way that relates to them and focuses on what matters to them is time-consuming but critical.
+Our tailored one-pagers allow stakeholders to quickly zero in on what changes in an upcoming release affect them and enable them to engage on the topics that matter to them immediately.

 [Schedule Your Performance Notes Integration Today](https://calendly.com/nextrelease-devon/performance-release-notes-introductory-meeting)